BlookHo/talented_alex_rb/README.md

 I have to notice that IMHO some of the following test baskets, provided by TextMaster - have errors.
-If basket presented above represent final basket content, i.e. after pricing rules applying, first basket content should be:
+If baskets from this task text shown above, represent final basket content, i.e. after pricing rules applying, first basket content should be:

 ```
 Basket 1 ruled out content: FR1, FR1, AP1, FR1, FR1, CF1
 Total price expected: $22.45
 ```
-First rule (with FR1) will add one free FR1 to the cart after this product scanning.
+First rule (with the product :FR1) will add one free :FR1 to the cart after this product scanning.
-According to Rule#1 FR1 price should be 1.555.
+According to Rule#1 :FR1 price should be 50% less, i.e. 1.555.
 So, final total price of this basket is incorrect and should be: 22.45

 Second basket is also incorrect.
-Having scanned FR1 and Ruke#1 evaluate increasing of basket content with second FR1.
+Having scanned :FR1 and Rule#1 evaluate increasing of basket content with second free :FR1.
-Finally this basket total price is 6.22.
+Finally this basket total price will be 6.22.
 ```
 Basket 2 ruled out content: FR1, FR1, FR1, FR1
 Total price expected: $6.22
 ```

 Third basket is incorrect.
-Scanning of FR1 will also involve Rule#1 applying.
+Scanning of :FR1 will also involve Rule#1 applying.
 So, this basket content should be:

 ```
 Basket 3 ruled out content: AP1, AP1, FR1, FR1, AP1
 Total price expected: $16.61
 ```
-Total price is correct.
+Third basket total price is correct.